The District's Annual Security Report is available for review. It can be found on the College Police's Jeanne Clery Act webpage.

 The Student Consumer Information Regulations of the U.S. Department of Education require all colleges and universities to provide their students access to information in accordance with federal regulations set forth by The Higher Education Act of 1965, as amended.
 Southwestern College annually distributes this information to all students.
 The sections below give a brief description of the information that must be disclosed, with required documents and/or hyperlinks.
 This information is available in hard copy form, upon request.

 If you have questions or need assistance obtaining information listed, please contact the Office of Communications, Community and Government Relations at (619) 482-6304 or via mail at firstname.lastname@example.org.
-They can also be reached on Facebook!

 The College Navigator includes important data and information for Southwestern College in the following areas: